 Below the jump, a fairly fully photographed macaron making session!

 First, what you need.
 Powdered sugar, Baker's Sugar,almond flour, and eggs.
 That's it (well, except for fillings), unless you want to flavor the shells.

 This is a $10 scale from Amazon, and I love it.
 It's so much easier than cups!
 You can see that you can zero out the bowl you're using as well.
 Or, in this case, a lime :)

-Prepare the almond flour and powdered sugar by putting it in the food processor and running it for a few minutes.
-This is where you would add any dry ingredients--zest, spices, coffee, etc. Then sift it through a wide mesh strainer.
+Prepare the almond flour and powdered sugar by stirring them together.
+This is where you would add any dry ingredients--zest, spices, coffee, etc. (I used to do this in the food processor, but found it to be unnecessary.)
+Then sift it through a wide mesh strainer.
 Trust me--wide mesh is good!
 My first few batches took ages and the sifter I bought didn't work either--the almonds got stuck in the mechanism.
 A reminder--visit the recipes linked above for the amounts.

 You will have a little almond leftover.
 This doesn't make a difference.